ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 ### 2.1.4 Data preparation
-**What you need to do is to prepare the IMU in a folder with "mat" files.
+**What you need to do is to prepare the IMU data in a folder with "mat" files.
+The signals can be 6 axes [3-axis acceleration, 3-axis gyroscope] or only 3 axes [3-axis acceleration] (random directions), which you can set in 2.1.3 "input_axis".
 Each ".mat" file represents each subject and the signals are stored in variable "signal" of the mat file.**

 We load the data by using the function "load_matfiles" in the Python code "GaitRecognitionFunctions_general.py".
 After loading, we will get DataX, DataY, DataY_binary, and groups.
-**The columns of input "DataX" can be 6 axes [3-axis acceleration, 3-axis gyroscope] or only 3 axes [3-axis acceleration] (random directions).**

 In our paper, **the ADAPT dataset was used to train the model**, collected by Bourke et al, including semi-structured supervised and free-living unsupervised situations both with manually annotated labels based on video data.
-And X axis of the DataX responds to anteroposterior, Y:medial-lateral, Z: vertical.
+DataX has 6 axes, i.e., 3-axis acceleration, 3-axis gyroscope.
+And columns XYZ axes of acceleration and gyroscope respond to vertical (up, positive values), medial-lateral (right +), and anteroposterior (anter +), respectively.
 DataY includes all activity labels.
 DataY_binary includes walking and non-walking labels.
 Groups are the number of subjects, for further splitting datasets.

 The code loading data in the main, shown as below
 ```